Hyvinkää shooting: Victims

 An 18-year-old female student nurse died during shooting and a 19-year-old male, Topi Koistinen, a pesäpallo player for Hyvinkään Tahko in Finnish Premier, later died at the Töölö Hospital as a result of his wounds.
-Seven others people were additionally injured, one of whom was in critical condition.
-Two other injured victims were also members for Tahko alongside Koistinen.

-The seriously injured woman was a 23-year-old police officer and goalkeeper for HJK Helsinki, Heidi Foxell, who was working as a trainee at the time and was hit before she could put on a thicker protective vest.
+Seven others people were injured, including 23-year-old police officer and goalkeeper for HJK Helsinki, Heidi Foxell, who was working as a trainee at the time and was hit before she could put on a thicker protective vest.
+She was taken to hospital in critical condition.
+Two other injured victims were also members of Tahko club alongside Koistinen.
 The injured were initially taken to Hyvinkää Hospital and from there to Töölö Hospital and Meilahti Tower Hospital in Helsinki for further treatment.

 Investigation

-During interrogation, Hiltunen said that he regretted his actions, but could not provide any motive for them.
+During interrogation, Hiltunen said that he regretted his actions but could not provide a motive.
 He appeared in Hyvinkää District Court on 28 May on suspicion of two murders and several attempted murders.
-The Hyvinkää District Court ordered him to undergo a mental health assessment in August before the beginning of the actual trial.
+The Hyvinkää District Court ordered him to undergo a mental status examination in August before the first trial.
+The results of his mental status examination were announced at the first hearing.
+According to the examination, he was culpable when he committed the acts and did not have a mental illness that would have prevented him from understanding the moral and factual nature of his actions or preventing him from regulating his behavior.
+Hiltunen ultimately admitted to committing the shooting.
+Hiltunen stated his motivation was frustration that he felt following the wrestling match the night of the shooting, with his anger rising at the restaurant before taking the taxi to retrieve weapons.

 According to police, the people who were with Hiltunen the night before the shootings had no involvement in the crime.
 They denied having any prior knowledge of Hiltunen's intentions and were unable to provide any motivation behind his actions.
 None of them had been among those targeted on the night of the shootings.
-One person who was part of the group and had known Hiltunen before the shootings, said that he was surprised and shocked by the death threats he had made.
+One person who was part of the group and had known Hiltunen before the shootings said that he was surprised and shocked by the death threats he had made.
 Hiltunen was found to have had no connections to any political or religious extremist groups.
-The results of his mental health examination were published at the first court hearing.
-According to the examination, he was culpable when he committed the acts and did not have an illness that would have prevented him from understanding the moral and factual nature of his actions or preventing him from regulating his behavior.

-Hiltunen ultimately admitted to committing the shooting.
-Hiltunen stated his motivations of the act were frustration that he felt following the wrestling match the night of the shooting, with his anger rising at the restaurant before taking the taxi to retrieve weapons.